What is vaginal discharge?

 Yes.
 Most women have vaginal discharge but not all discharge is normal.
 The amount of discharge is different for each woman.
 Some women have a little discharge now and then.
 Others have discharge every day.
 Your "normal" discharge might change many times throughout your life.

-If my discharge changes, do I have an infection?
+If my vaginal discharge changes, do I have an infection?

 Maybe.
 Your discharge might change color, become heavier, or smell different.
 You might notice irritation around the opening of the vagina.
 You might also notice changes before or after your period.
 Changes in vaginal discharge may or may not be a sign that you have a vaginal infection.

-Can a woman have more than one infection at once?
+Can a woman have more than one type of infection at one time?

 Yes.
 A woman may have two or three types of infection at the same time.